 Compatibility with Equipment and Tips:

-The pressure setting must be compatible with the specific spray gun equipment and nozzle tips being used.
+spray gun equipment and nozzle tips being used.
 Different tips may require different pressure ranges for optimal performance.

 Efficiency and Productivity: